thinkshout/ts_build/README.md

 # Getting started
 The build scripts are now included with composer.
 To install the scripts `composer install`.
 To update, `composer update`.

-# Update an existing project to use ts_build_script run this command from the root of project folder.
+# Update an existing project to use ts_build_script

+* Run this command from the root of project folder:
-bash -c "$(curl -fsSL https://raw.githubusercontent.com/thinkshout/ts_build/master/update.sh)"
+`bash -c "$(curl -fsSL https://raw.githubusercontent.com/thinkshout/ts_build/master/update.sh)"`

+* Either do a dry run of the deploy script (don't commit it!) or run the build script to check to see what's changed.

+* Provided all the changes make sense, check these changes into the Github repo.

+* Again, provided the changes make sense, you can deploy the latest build scripts to Pantheon.
+This will help to eliminate any possible confusion for the dev pushing the next deployment.

 # Install directions
 See https://github.com/thinkshout/ts_build/wiki/Standard-Build for the current instructions.